erivlis/graphinate/docs/tutorial.md

 ### Step 4.1: Import Required Modules

 We will use `tkinter` to create a simple GUI for selecting artists.
-Implemented before hand in the `gui.py` file.
+Implemented before hand in the `gui.py` file located in the example folder.

 ```python
 from gui import ListboxChooser